 WARNING: THE MANUFACTURING OF CRYSTALLINE SHOULD ONLY BE PERFORMED BY SKILLED PROFESSIONALS AS THE PROCESS CAN BE EXTREMELY DANGEROUS AND ILLEGAL IN MANY JURISDICTIONS.

-A number of methods are used for making Crystalline, but the essential crystallization principles are the same.
+A number of methods are used for making THC Crystalline, but the essential crystallization principles are the same.
 One way to understand the crystallization process is similar to the making of rock candy.
 Hot water is supersaturated with sugar, then as the water cools down, sugar crystals start to form on a string or stick.
 Hot water allows more sugar to dissolve than under room temperature.
 As the unstable sugar solution is removed from the heat and allowed to cool, sugar crystals start to precipitate out of solution and will eventually begin to form on the stick.
-The crystal formation will grow over time until the final product is successfully achieved.
+The THC crystal formation will grow over time until the final product is successfully achieved.

 The production of cannabis crystalline is essentially the process of mixing a refined cannabis concentrate with a solvent, then applying specific heat and pressure conditions to evaporate the solvent, allowing crystals to form.
-For example, if THCA Crystalline is being produced, any THCA will precipitate, or separate, out of the solution.
+For example, if THCA crystalline is being produced, any THCA will precipitate, or separate, out of the solution.
 Under the right temperature and pressure conditions, the THCA will chemically bond to other THCA molecules, forming crystalline structures.